 CASCADIA International Women's Film Festival is entering its fifth festival season dedicated to showcasing the exceptional work of women directors from around the world.
 Approximately 30 films will be screened over the course of the ten-day online festival.

+We are located in beautiful Bellingham, WA, USA.
 Our area of the Pacific Northwest is an ideal location for both filmmaking and viewing.
 Bellingham is a city of approximately 90,000 on the shores of Puget Sound and lies halfway between Seattle, WA and Vancouver, BC.

 The Cascadia International Women's Film Festival accepts only short films directed or co-directed by women.
-To be considered for the 2020 festival, films must have been completed and released AFTER October 30, 2018.
+To be considered for the 2020 festival, films must have been completed and released AFTER April 2019.
 Only completed, final release films will be allowed.
 No additional editing or revisions will be permitted once a film has been submitted.
 We accept films of any genre but the running time including titles must be UNDER 25 minutes.
 Our feature films are curated.
 Films must be presented in English.
 If not, English subtitles or dubbing is required.
-We will NOT accept films that have been shown previously locally in another festival or at our local theatres (near Bellingham) and prefer that films not be shown in regional festivals or theatres (Near Seattle or Vancouver) or that they are currently accessible on streaming services such as Hulu and Netflix.Please let us know if your film has closed captioning.
+We will NOT accept films that have been shown previously locally in another festival or at our local theatres (near Bellingham) and prefer that films not be shown in regional festivals or theatres (Near Seattle or Vancouver) or that they are not currently accessible on streaming services such Amazon and Netflix.
+Closed captioning encouraged.
 We strongly encourage those considering submitting to review the Official Selections from the previous festivals.
 This will be a good indicator of the level of quality we are seeking.
 Trailers for those films may be found on our website. http://www.cascadiafilmfest.org